UIUC-iSchool-DataViz/is445_spring2021/week11/lecture11.md

 ---
-title: Lecture 11
+title: Lecture 11 - Publishing & more in Idyll
 layout: lecture
-include_vega: true
+description: >-
-visible_lec: true
+ Publishing your viz, vega-lite in Idyll and a bit of d3.js
-visible_n: true
+date: 2020-04-05
 ---

 <!-- .slide: class="titleslide" -->